adafruit/rosie-ci/README.rst

 To determine the USB paths of connected devices use ``/dev/disk/by-path`` or ``/dev/serial/by-path`` to list the active devices before plugging the device in and then rerun it after plugging in the new board.
+If the path is less than two numbers such as "1" or "1.2" then make sure and quote the number so its interpreted by yaml as a string.

 Test repo configuration
 +++++++++++++++++++++++++++